-In order to be awarded a place through the International Office of the Faculties of Humanities and Theology, students and their applications must meet the following basic eligibility requirements:
+In order to be awarded a place through the International Office of the Faculties of Humanities and Theology, students and their applications must meet the basic eligibility requirements on this page.

 - At the time of application, they must be active students registered for full time studies at Lund University (LU)